Mersey River (Tasmania): Geography

-The Mersey River originates in Lake Meston, located within the Walls of Jerusalem National Park in Tasmania’s Central Highlands.
-The river descends through a series of alpine lakes, including Lake Youd, Lake Rowallan, and Lake Parangana, before reaching the Bass Strait at Devonport.
+The Mersey River originates in Lake Meston, located within the Walls of Jerusalem National Park in Tasmania's Central Highlands.
+The river descends through a series of alpine lakes and man-made reservoirs, including Lake Youd, Lake Rowallan, and Lake Parangana, before reaching the Bass Strait at Devonport.
 The river’s course is characterised by its passage through glaciated landscapes, including U-shaped valleys and moraines formed during the Pleistocene epoch.

 Key tributaries of the Mersey River include Lees Creek, Feather Creek, Campfire Creek, Overflow Creek, and Mole Creek.
-The river’s flow is also supplemented by water from the Fisher River and its tributaries.
+The river's flow is also supplemented by water from the Fisher River and its tributaries.
 Several smaller creeks, such as Lobster Rivulet and the Dasher River, join the Mersey downstream.

-Hydroelectric System
+Damming for hydroelectricity

-The Mersey River is a vital component of Tasmania’s hydroelectric power system.
-The Rowallan Power Station at Lake Rowallan and the Parangana Power Station at Lake Parangana generate electricity, with water diverted westward to the Lemonthyme Power Station on the Forth River.
-A portion of the river’s flow continues downstream to support environmental and recreational needs.
+The Mersey River is a vital component of Tasmania's hydroelectric power system.
+The Mersey is impounded by the Rowallan Dam to form Lake Rowallan and by the Parangana Dam to form Lake Parangana, both used as sources to generate hydroelectric power at the Rowallan and Parangana power stations.
+Water is also diverted westward to the Lemonthyme Power Station on the Forth River.
+A portion of the river's flow continues downstream to support environmental and recreational needs.

 History

 The Mersey River was significant to the Panninher people, who relied on its resources for sustenance and cultural practices.
 Following European settlement in the early 19th century, the river became a hub for timber milling and agriculture.
 Later, mining activities in the surrounding areas further contributed to the region’s economic development.

 The river gained attention in 2016 when severe flooding caused significant damage to infrastructure, including bridges and riverbanks, and created logjams in narrow sections.
 These events highlighted the challenges of managing extreme weather impacts on the Mersey River system.

+On 2 March 2026, it was announced that the Sassafras Wesley Vale Irrigation Scheme Augmentation project officially commenced.
+The project will enable water to flow from the Mersey River, backed up by the Parangana Dam, to ensure farmers have water even in dry times.
+The project will add approximately 9.2 e9ML of water to the scheme, and is expected to be completed by mid-to-late 2027, including the installation of more than 100 km of new and upgraded pipes; two pump stations (new and refurbished); a balance tank; and seventy water outlets for farms.